GreenLeafOSS/green-leaf-mongo/README.md

 `GreenLeafMongoJsonBasicFormats` based on DefaultJsonProtocol from Spray JSON and allows to override predefined JsonFormats to make possible use custom serialization in BSON format.
 This trait also includes a few additional JsonFormats for _LocalDate_, _LocalDateTime_, _ZonedDateTime_, _ObjectId_, _scala Enumeration_ and _UUID_.

-`PlayJsonProtocol` is a related extension for Play JSON library and `PlayJsonProtocol` for Spray JSON library.
+`PlayJsonProtocol` is a related extension for the Play JSON library and `SprayJsonProtocol` for the Spray JSON library.

 `SprayBsonProtocol`/`PlayBsonProtocol` extends related JsonProtocols and overrides _Int_, _Long_, _BigDecimal_, _LocalDate_, _LocalDateTime_, _ZonedDateTime_, _ObjectId_, _scala Enumeration_, _UUID_ and _Regex_ JSON formats to represent them in related BSON (MongoDB Extended JSON V2) formats https://www.mongodb.com/docs/manual/reference/mongodb-extended-json/#mongodb-extended-json-v2-usage.